Mrgnnn8/mrgnnn8/README.md

   I investigated whether an LLM-based agent operates at the information-theoretic optimum, exploring a research area with significant implications for agent decision-making and efficiency.
 There is considerable scope for further work in this area.
 [View the project](https://github.com/Mrgnnn8/comp4105-coursework)

 * 🌱 **MSc Dissertation — Efficient Deep Learning Through Data Pruning** My ongoing dissertation builds on existing data-pruning research for improving the efficiency of deep learning training.
 Extending the work of Progressive Data Dropout, I am investigating why its schedule-matched random dropout strategy outperformed its proposed difficulty-based pruning method, with the aim of informing more effective future pruning approaches.
+[View the project](https://github.com/Mrgnnn8/20750181_COMP4031.git)

 ## Contact